Shia Islam in South Asia: Zia's Islamization and Afghan Jihad

-It is important to note here that it was not Zia, but Liaquat Ali Khan who had patronised the perpetrators of Lucknow sectarianism and started the process of Islamization.
+It was not Zia, but Liaquat Ali Khan who had patronised the perpetrators of Lucknow sectarianism and started the process of Islamization.
 Ayyub Khan not only alienated Bengalis but also promoted a historical narrative of Ghulam Ahmad Pervaiz, a conspiracy theorist who attacked Shias in his books like Shahkaar-e-Risalat.
 Long before Zia, the two-nation theory of Jinnah had been attributed to Ahmad Sirhindi and Shah Waliullah.
 These hate preachers were presented as heroes and real founders of Pakistan in Syllabus.

 Other significant event was the Islamic revolution of Iran.
 It indirectly strengthened the Islamists in Pakistan.
 Molana Maududi's Jamaat-e-Islami shared common ideas of political Islamism.
 They were the first to support it and publish Khomeini's writings and speeches in Pakistan.
 Shias did not support this revolution until 1985, when Molana Arif al-Hussaini assumed leadership of the Shia organisation Tehreek-e-Jafariya.
 Molana Manzoor Ahmad Naumani had been writing against Jamaat-e-Islami for long time.
 Fearing that this revolution might actually empower Jamaat-i-Islami and the Shias, he obtained funding from Rabta Aalam-i-Islami of Saudi Arabia and wrote a book against Shias and Khomeini.
 Meanwhile, Molana Nurul Hasan Bukhari and Attaullah Shah Bukhari had died and Taznim-e-Ahle-Sunnat (TAS) was in a bad shape.
 The need for its re-organization was met by another Deobandi cleric of lower rank, Molana Haq Nawaz Jhangvi from Punjab.
 With same ideology and support base, he chose the name Anjuman Sipah-e-Sahaba (ASS) and later changed it to Sipah-e-Sahaba Pakistan (SSP).